UNICEF Demands Accountability, Feedback from CSOs on Programmes

 The two-day meeting and training, brought together members of the CSOs, federal and state government officials, journalists and academic professors from Katsina, Kano and Jigawa States.

-Enemaku said the CSOs, government officials and other UNICEF implementing partners should actively engage with those affected by crises or emergencies and ensure their participation in decision-making.
+Enemaku said the civil society organizations, government officials and other UNICEF implementing partners should actively engage with those affected by crises or emergencies and ensure their participation in decision-making.

 He added that the partners should provide relevant information to affected populations, especially children, women and persons living with disabilities, and act upon their feedback for effective and efficient service delivery.